 Clubfaces have been designed by AI (artificial intelligence).
 The machines are taking over at Callaway golf and are making the golf clubs easier to hit too!
 There is a huge chunk of tungsten at bottom of each iron creating an insane amount of launch due to the center of gravity being so low.

 The sweet spot on the club face is so large that mishits go almost as far as your well struck shots.
 Callaway have used their Face Cup technology in these irons with the hollow pocket behind the club face.
 Balls positively boom off the club face and with the thick sole, the ball gets airborne quickly.

-This is Callaway's moderately-priced accessible set of clubs.
 Ease of use and forgiveness is the focus of these clubs and are the most forgiving clubs for slower swingers and golfers looking to upgrade to a brand name set.

 The X Series irons are the latest upgrade in the most forgiving Callaway sets.
 They won't give you massive distance gains, but you'll hit the ball straighter which is of prime importance as a beginner or high handicapper looking to just have more fun and consistency on the golf course.

 Slower swingers will find an improvement in their accuracy and may pick up a few more yards.

 The majority of beginners looking to find a new set of clubs won't be able to tell the difference between a $1000 set and a high value, low price set like this.
 It's a great upgrade from an old set or a complete beginner set like the Callaway Strata.
 That makes it one of the easiest options for beginners and high handicappers with slower swings.